bt909/imap-mailstat-exporter/README.md

 imap_mailstat_mails_unseen_quantity{mailboxfoldername="INBOX_Trash",mailboxname="Jane_Doe_Mailbox"} 0
 ```

-Metrics are available via http on port 8081/tcp on path `/metrics`.
+Metrics are available via http (or https if configured) on port 8081/tcp on path `/metrics` as default, but you can configure this of you want to change.

 ## Commandline Options

 ### version 0.1.0 (not yet released, about to come)

-You have three important commandline options.
-The information of the commandline flags can also be provided as environment variables.
+You have several commandline options.
+Three of them can also be set via environment variables, if you like.

 ```shell
 usage: imap-mailstat-exporter [<flags>]